trimstray/nginx-admins-handbook/doc/RULES.md

   > `$http_host`, moreover, is better than `$host:$server_port` because it uses the port as present in the URL, unlike `$server_port` which uses the port that NGINX listens on.

+  > On the other hand, using `$host` has it's own vulnerability; you must handle the situation when the `Host` field is absent properly by defining default server blocks to catch those requests.
+The key point though is that changing the `proxy_set_header Host $host` would not change this behavior at all because the `$host` value would be equal to the `$http_host` value when the `Host` request field is present.

+  > In the NGINX server we will achieve this by use catch-all virtual hosts.
+These are vhosts referenced by web servers if an unrecognized/undefined `Host` header appears in the client request.
+It's also a good idea to specifying the exact (not wildcard) value of `server_name`.

 ###### Example

 ```nginx